-The Board composition is governed by the Articles of Association of the Company.
-The Board shall comprise at least two (2) directors and not more than fifteen (15) directors, in accordance with the Articles of Association of the Company.
+The Board composition is governed by the Constitution of the Company.
+The Board shall comprise at least two (2) directors and not more than fifteen (15) directors, in accordance with the Constitution of the Company.
 Furthermore, in order to assert independence element and check and balance role to the Board, at least two (2) Directors or one third (1/3) of the Board (whichever is higher), shall be independent, in accordance with the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Main LR")

 The tenure of an Independent Director should not exceed a cumulative term of nine (9) years.
-Upon completion of the nine (9) years, such Independent Director may continue to serve on the Board subject to the Director's re-designation as a Non-Independent Director.
-Otherwise, the Board must justify and seek shareholders' approval in the event it retains as an Independent Director.
+Upon completion of the nine (9) years, such Independent Director may continue to serve on the Board subject to the Directors' re-designation as a Non-Independent Director.
+Otherwise, the Board must justify and seek Shareholders' approval in the event it retains as an Independent Director.

-The retirement and re-election of Directors are in accordance to the Articles of Association of the Company, which provides that all Directors of the Company, including the Managing Director are subject to retirement.
+The retirement and re-election of Directors are in accordance to the Constitution of the Company, which provides that all Directors of the Company, including the Managing Director are subject to retirement.
 At least one third (1/3) in number of the Board and who have been longest in office are subject to retirement by rotation during the annual general meeting.
 A newly appointed Director shall retire at next annual general meeting.
 A retiring Director is eligible for re-election.